• Skip to primary navigation

 • Combine the dry ingredients and stir to combine.

-• Add cold, diced butter and cut into the dry ingredients using a pastry blender or fork until no large pieces remain.
+• Add cold, diced butter and cut into the dry ingredients using a pastry blender or fork.

-• Turn the dough out onto a generously floured surface and pat the dough into a circle about one inch thick.
+• Turn dough out onto a floured surface and pat the dough into a circle.

 • Place the biscuits on the prepared pan and bake until golden.